Rodriguez sentenced to 5 to 8 years in prison for 2019 shooting

 Jamie Rodriguez, 28, appeared in district court on Thursday before Judge James Kube alongside her attorney, Korey Reiman.

-Rodriguez was facing a second-degree assault charge stemming from a shooting in February 2019 in which she shot Julian Vasquez-Rodriguez in the groin area inside her car in southern Norfolk.
+Rodriguez was facing a second-degree assault charge stemming from a shooting in February 2019 in which she shot Julian Vazquez-Rodriguez in the groin area inside her car in southern Norfolk.

-According to court documents, a bullet went through Vasquez-Rodriguez’s genitalia before entering and exiting his right thigh.
-Reports show that he lost 4 pints of blood in the shooting and, after originally being transported to Faith Regional Health Services, Vasquez-Rodriguez had to be transported to Nebraska Medical Center in Omaha to treat his injuries.
+According to court documents, a bullet went through Vazquez-Rodriguez’s genitalia before entering and exiting his right thigh.
+Reports show that he lost 4 pints of blood in the shooting and, after originally being transported to Faith Regional Health Services, Vazquez-Rodriguez had to be transported to Nebraska Medical Center in Omaha to treat his injuries.

-Rodriguez alleged that she had repeatedly told Vasquez-Rodriguez that she didn’t want him around any longer and, after he kept refusing to leave her alone, she pulled out a gun.
+Rodriguez alleged that she had repeatedly told Vazquez-Rodriguez that she didn’t want him around any longer and, after he kept refusing to leave her alone, she pulled out a gun.

-Knowing Vasquez-Rodriguez had lost a significant amount of blood, Rodriguez decided to drive Vasquez-Rodriguez to her ex-boyfriend’s residence instead of taking him to the hospital, said Matthew Kiernan, deputy Madison County attorney.
+Knowing Vazquez-Rodriguez had lost a significant amount of blood, Rodriguez decided to drive Vazquez-Rodriguez to her ex-boyfriend’s residence instead of taking him to the hospital, said Matthew Kiernan, deputy Madison County attorney.

 “She could have taken him to the hospital, but she pulled up to her ex-boyfriend’s house and sat there and waited for him to show up,” Kiernan said.
 “That in itself is extremely telling.”